Blasted Out of a Solid Rock Cliff by Local Miners

 Over 20,000 people have visited the museum since guided tours began in 1992

-Led by retired miners who explain equipment and methods of mining.
+Walking tour led by retired miners who explain mining equipment and methods

 You'll learn about: